cyber-defence-campus/RemoteIDReceiver/README.md

 For further instructions please read the [Wiki](https://github.com/cyber-defence-campus/RemoteIDReceiver/wiki) or Section 5.2.2 of [the Bachelor thesis](Bachelor_Thesis_Drone_Monitoring_System.pdf).

+## Troubleshooting
 ### Browser issues
 During the tests different clients were tested, including laptops and an iPad Air 4th Generation as well as different browsers which successfully worked.
 Minor issues were noted:

 - Ubuntu laptop running **Mozilla Firefox 103.0.1** did not load the inital view for configuring the Google API.
 - iPad running **Safari** showed minor graphic isseus with the drone path.

+### Error when installing requirements.txt
+With a newer version of `pip` we encountered the following error when running `pip3 install -r requirements.txt`:

+`error: externally-managed-environment`

+Executing the following command solved it, but we did not investigate further:

+`sudo mv /usr/lib/python3.11/EXTERNALLY-MANAGED /usr/lib/python3.11/EXTERNALLY-MANAGED.old`